AGTGreg/DjangoBoilerplate/README.md

 ## Changelog:
+### 28-08-25
+- Bumped django version to latest LTS vesion (5.2.5).
+- Bumped versions for `django-json-widget` and `redis`.
+- Bumped Redis version for the `redis_pr` image to `8.0-alpine` in the docker-compose files.
+- Removed version from docker-compose files.
+- Added option to include `django-crispy-forms` with Bootstrap5

 ### 19-12-24
 - Removed django extensions.
 - Moved copying of project files bellow package and dependency installation in Dockerfile.